 Build-On-Save

-ZLS can be configured to run your build script on save.
-If that results in build errors, they will be displayed in your editor like any other diagnostic.
+ZLS can be configured to build your project on save.
+If that results in errors, they will be displayed in your editor like any other diagnostic.

 .